Gloria Romero: 1980–1998: Matriarch roles and television debut

 Romero considered her 1984 film Condemned with Nora Aunor a turning point in her career.
 Her portrayal earned her a Best Supporting Actress nomination at the FAMAS Awards.
-In 1987, she played an unfaithful wife in the film Saan Nagtatago ang Pag-ibig?.
-Her portrayal earned her a Best Supporting Actress win at the PMPC Star Awards for Movies.
-The following year, she became one of the ensemble cast of Ishmael Bernal's Nagbabagang Luha.
+In 1987, she played an unfaithful wife in the film Saan Nagtatago ang Pag-ibig?. for which she won a Star Award for Best Supporting Actress.
+The following year, she was cast in Ishmael Bernal's Nagbabagang Luha.
 Her performance was met with praise from the critics, winning her a second FAMAS Award for Best Supporting Actress.
-Romero also ventured into television in the late 1980s.
+Romero also ventured television in the late 1980s.
 One of her earliest television shows was the ABS-CBN sitcom Palibhasa Lalake.
-It was a consistent top-rater and marked the first time she took on an offbeat role.
-Her performance earned her a Best Comedy Actress win at the 1988 PMPC Star Awards for Television ceremony.
+The program consistently performed well in ratings and earned her a Star Award for Best Comedy Actress.

 In 1989, Romero appeared in another Nora Aunor vehicle, Bilangin ang Bituin sa Langit.
 Her portrayal earned her another FAMAS Best Supporting Actress nomination.
-Romero continued acting in various films while taking roles in television.
-In 1990, she played the matriarch Octavia in the revenge-drama film Kapag Langit ang Humatol top billed by Vilma Santos.
+She continued acting in various films while taking roles in television.
+In 1990, she played the matriarch Octavia in the revenge drama Kapag Langit ang Humatol.
 In 1996, she starred on the television series Familia Zaragoza.
 It was followed by the series Labs Ko si Babe (1999).
 The series was the first Filipino romantic-comedy drama in television and one of the longest-running shows of ABS-CBN.